exstan/pubsubclient/README.md

  - The client uses MQTT 3.1.1 by default.
 It can be changed to use MQTT 3.1 by changing value of `MQTT_VERSION` in `PubSubClient.h`.

+## Examples

+The library comes with a number of example sketches.
+See File > Examples > PubSubClient within the Arduino application.

 ## Compatible Hardware